 What does end of support mean for you?

-After July 14, Microsoft will no longer issue security updates for any version of Windows Server 2003.
+As of July 14, 2015, Microsoft is no longer issuing security updates for any version of Windows Server 2003.
 If your organization is still running Windows Server 2003, you need to take steps now to plan and execute a migration strategy to protect your infrastructure.
 By migrating to Windows Server 2012 R2, Microsoft Azure or Office 365, you can achieve concrete benefits, including improved performance, reduced maintenance requirements, and increased agility and speed of response to the business.